wp-plugins/wp-seo-tamer/readme.txt

 = Doesn't this plugin just remove all of WordPress SEO's important functions? =

-It depends how your use WordPress SEO.
+It depends how you use WordPress SEO.
 If you like all of the background functions (meta data, titles, sitemap, etc.), but don't use the post-specific functions then you need this plugin.
 However, if you like to customise your SEO info for each post, then this plugin is not for you.

 = How do I get the admin columns and meta box to display for a few specific post types? =